Contributing

 └── scripts/ # Deploy and ops scripts

 Source packages (usc, ecfr, fr) depend only on core, never on each other.
-The CLI depends on all four packages.
+The CLI depends on all source packages.
+The MCP server (mcp) is fully independent — it has no dependency on core or any source package, connecting to the Data API instead.

 Common Commands